trydydd/slimemoldgrappling/content/resources/vocabulary.md

 **Perception-Action Coupling**: The connection between perceiving environmental information and executing movement.

+**Perceptual-Motor Landscape**: The field where perceptionm and motor actions converge.
+Our actions are guided by what we see and understand around us.

 **Rate Limiter**: A factor that restricts the development or performance of a skill.

 **Representative Learning Design**: Practice designs that mimic the performance context.